shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 ### Conditional Flows

 First, let's remind ourselves that the transport equation relates a vector field $u_t$ to (the time evolution of) a probability path $p_t$

 $$
 \begin{equation}
 \pdv{p_t(x)}{t} = - \nabla \cdot \big( u_t(x) p_t(x) \big),
 \end{equation}
 $$

 thus constructing $p_t$ or $u_t$ is *equivalent*.
 One key idea (Lipman et al., 2023 and Albergo & Vanden-Eijnden, 2022) is to express the probability path as a marginal over a joint involving a latent variable $z$:
 $p_t(x_t) = \int p(z) ~p_{t\mid z}(x_t\mid z) \textrm{d}z$.
 The $p_{t\mid z}(x_t\mid z)$ term being a **conditional probability path**, satisfying some boundary conditions at $t=0$ and $t=1$ so that $p_t$ be a valid path interpolating between $q_0$ and $q_1$.
 In addition, as opposed to the marginal $p_t$ , the conditional $p_{t\mid1}$ could be available in closed-form.

-In particular, as we have access to data samples $x_1 \sim q_1$, it sounds pretty reasonable to condition on $z=x_1$, leading to the following marignal probabilith path
+In particular, as we have access to data samples $x_1 \sim q_1$, it sounds pretty reasonable to condition on $z=x_1$, leading to the following marignal probabilithy path

 $$
 \begin{equation}
 p_t(x_t) = \int q_1(x_1) ~p_{t\mid 1}(x_t\mid x_1) \dd{x_1}.